SonkeWohler/.vim/README.md

     - optionally, use another machine to add the public ssh key for this new machine to the trusted keys on the server [@authentication requires ssh access to nextcloud server]
+* Obsidian
+    - open the obsidian vault under `~/nextcloud/sync/vault/`.
+You can trust the author, since it's me, and install any plugins.
+    - this is somewhat experimental right now, but looks very promising.
+I intuitively enjoy this better than other systems/software I have tried - which begs the question why that is and I will eventually figure that out.
 * Docker Desktop settings.
 You have to wait for it to start up and then restart after you adjust the settings:
     - Enable the Kubernetes extension